 Clearly, these two are interlinked to some degree.
 Customer service can contribute to customer success.
 However, these both fall under the umbrella of customer experience.

-Customer experience is the entire journey of a customer’s interactions with a brand: from first discovering a product, through research, purchasing, using, and reviewing it.
+Customer experience evolution has defined CX as the entire journey of a customer’s interactions with a brand: from first discovering a product, through research, purchasing, using, and reviewing it.
 Customer experience is a measure of how customers feel, overall, about a specific brand, based on every touchpoint they’ve ever had.

 In a saturated and ultra-competitive marketplace, great companies differentiate themselves through customer experience.